MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/aadip-integration.md

 1. Clear **Enable Azure AD Identity Protection alert integration** and then click **Save**.

 > [!NOTE]
+>
-> When the integration is disabled, existing Identity Protection alerts are kept in accordance with Cloud App Security retention policies.
+> - When the integration is disabled, existing Identity Protection alerts are kept in accordance with Cloud App Security retention policies.
+> - Since Cloud App Security only consumes interactive logins from Azure AD, some alerts may not show related activities.
+You can investigate such activities in the Azure AD portal.

 ## Configure Identity Protection Policies